MicrosoftDocs/memdocs/memdocs/intune/configuration/android-pulse-secure-per-app-vpn.md

 4. Select **Create**.
 5. In **Basics**, enter the following properties:

     - **Name**: Enter a descriptive name for the profile.
 Name your profiles so you can easily identify them later.
-For example, a good profile name is **Android device administrator per-app VPN profile for entire company**.
+For example, a good profile name is **Android DA per-app VPN profile for entire company**.
     - **Description**: Enter a description for the profile.
 This setting is optional, but recommended.

 6. Select **Next**.